DaryaRyz/test_task/README.md

 lets us look each dish on individual popup.
 Also you can add or remove each dish to basket.
 The data of basket save in the local storage.

+## Flutter and Dart version:

+This project created on:
+* Flutter version 3.7.9
+* Dart version 2.19.6

 ### Technologies Used:

 * Clean Architecture pattern